-STEM is the combination of Science, Technology, Engineering and Math.
+STEM is the combination of Science, Technology, Engineering, Arts and Math.
 Rather than teach each subject individually, these are taught together.
 This allows students to see the interconnectedness of the subjects.
 The reason for the recent push toward STEM is that those fields are going to experience incredible job growth in the near future.
 We want our students to be able to compete well when they get to high school and college.
 Our goal is also to provide students with real world opportunities to use STEM.
 One way we do this is through our weekly science labs which all students take part in, Kindergarten through 8th grade.
 Our labs provide age-appropriate experiences where students can learn how STEM is a part of their everyday lives.

 Our students receive a comprehensive STEM program starting in Kindergarten.
 Students K-2 begin by observing scientific phenomena and talking about, writing about, and drawing basic diagrams of what they observe.